-The “Animals and Their Worlds” Combined Guide schedules two sets of resources in this one, easy to read guide: one set of resources for young learners in Pre-K and Kindergarten, and one set for students Grades 1-4.
+The “Animals and Their Worlds” all of your resources in one guide!
+One set of resources for young learners in Pre-K and Kindergarten and one set for students Grades 1-4.
 It also schedules the resources common to both sets, making it super-simple to school a range of ages.
 The schedule is based on a 4-day week, which leaves one day free for extracurricular studies, field trips, co-op, doctor appointments, or whatever else in your “real life.”

 You’ll love the clear weekly schedules and helps in this Guide.
 The Guide also includes activity ideas, advice on teaching and grading student work using Charlotte Mason ideals, website links, as well as a rating system and supply lists for activities and experiments.